-All applications, forms and transcripts to be in the ranking for Nursing acceptance should be completed between September 1, 2020 and February 1, 2021.
+All applications, forms and transcripts to be in the ranking for Nursing acceptance for Fall 2022 should be completed between September 1, 2021 and February 1, 2022.

 HEALTH RECORDS/IMMUNIZATIONS/TITER REQUIREMENTS (for both RN & PN NURSING PROGRAMS)

 In addition to the requirements of the New York State Public Health Laws, ALL NURSING students have the following requirements:

 Physical – must be on the NCCC Physician’s Physical for Clinical Rotations form (good for 1 year).

 Please be sure the physician has addressed all questions and signed all required areas.
 If your physician identifies a health problem/issue, we may ask for additional information.